danjonweb/NCRAutocompleteTextView/README.md

 + `#define POPOVER_TEXTCOLOR [NSColor whiteColor]`
 The text color of the matches.
 If you use `NSPopoverAppearanceMinimal`, you'll want to change this to a darker color

+Todo
+===
+I'd like to add the ability to have images for each row.
+If you have any other comments/suggestions/requests, please let me know!